sebastianbergmann/phpunit-documentation-english/src/textui.rst

     Only search for test files with specified suffix(es).

-``--report-useless-tests``
+``--dont-report-useless-tests``

-    Be strict about tests that do not test anything.
+    Do not report tests that do not test anything.
 See :ref:`risky-tests` for details.

 ``--strict-coverage``